mlerner/mlerner.github.io/_posts/2022-04-24-monarch-googles-planet-scale-in-memory-time-series-database.md

 {% maincolumn 'assets/monarch/scale.png' '' %}

 When evaluating query performance, the paper notes that 95% of queries are _standing queries_, configured in advance by users.
 Standing queries are evaluated in parallel at the _zone_ level, enabling significant amounts of data to be filtered out of the query before being returned in a response.

+## Conclusion

+The Monarch paper is a unique example of a metrics database running at global scale.
+Along the way, the paper includes an interesting discussion of the tradeoffs if makes to increase availability at the cost of consistency.

+Time-series databases, including those designed explicitly for metrics, are an active area of research, and I'm looking forward to seeing the development of open-source approaches targeted for similar scale, like [Thanos](https://thanos.io/tip/thanos/design.md/) and [M3](https://m3db.io/)!